 A month or so after she went back to Vegas, she called again.
 She sounded drunk or high, or both.
 She screamed and cried.
 She swore repeatedly.
 She said, "They've axed the show."
 She said, "I'm scared, Bobby.
 I'm still in plaster, Bobby.
 I can't get work.
 Why didn't you come back with me, Bobby?
 Where were you when I needed you?
 You're just like all the rest."
 Eventually, I hung up on her.
 I felt bad.
 She called back twice.
 She asked me to send her the Polaroids.
 She said, "I'm broke."
 I pulled the phone from its socket.

 Two weeks later, I got another call.
 It was the middle of the night.
 A deep, cracked voice said, "Billy?"

 "Uh-huh," said the voice.
 "Bobby, it's Larry."
 He paused.
 "It's Kandy."

 "Uh-huh," said the voice."Kandy, Trisha, what the fuck, man.
 It's bad."

-The post-mortem stated that Trisha died from a seizure brought on by an allergic reaction to creams prescribed to ease soreness after tattoo removal.
-It concluded that she already had an exceptionally high level of drugs in her body.
+The post-mortem stated Trisha died from a seizure brought on by an allergic reaction to creams prescribed to ease soreness after tattoo removal.
+It concluded she already had an exceptionally high level of drugs in her body.
 They most likely also contributed to her demise.